Table of Contents

 Any inquiries regarding the calculation/proration of tuition fees on academic withdrawal should be directed to Financial Services.
 The procedure concerning the calculation of any refunds for students with United States (FFELP) loans is available on the web at <www.mta.ca> .

-Full time students who wish to withdraw from a correspondence course that is part of their full time course load and for which they have not paid an additional fee over full time tuition, will only be eligible for a refund if their status changes to part time.
+Full time students who wish to withdraw from a self-directed distance learning course that is part of their full time course load and for which they have not paid an additional fee over full time tuition, will only be eligible for a refund if their status changes to part time.
 These students should contact the Registrar's Office regarding their eligibility for a credit.

-All correspondence course refunds are calculated from the first day of the term and the date that the written request for withdrawal is received by the Registrar's Office.
+All self-directed distance learning course refunds are calculated from the first day of the term and the withdrawal date of a course dropped through Self-Service.
 Fee credits will be calculated as the tuition fee paid for the course minus 15% times the number of weeks including the week of withdrawal, since the beginning of the term.
 There is no credit (refund) given after 6 weeks of registration.

 Refunds will not be given to students who do not adhere to these deadlines.

-Refunds are calculated from the withdrawal date of a course dropped through Connect@MTA.
-Within 24 hours of making a change students should confirm their registration on MY CLASS SCHEDULE.
-If it does not reflect the addition, change, or deletion, or if students have problems viewing their schedule through Connect@MTA, they should contact the Registrar's Office.
+Refunds are calculated from the withdrawal date of a course dropped through Self-Service.
+Within 24 hours of making a change students should confirm their registration in Self-Service.
+If it does not reflect the addition, change, or deletion, or if students have problems viewing their schedule through Self-Service, they should contact the Registrar's Office.

 There will be no fee charged for 3 credit courses having 2 classes per week dropped up to and including the last day for change in registration.* Fee credits will be calculated as the tuition fee paid for the course minus 15% times the number of classes including the week of withdrawal, since the course began.
 There is no credit (refund) given after 6 classes.